Super-Protocol/docs/docs/developers/marketplace_GUI/first-steps.md

 :::info Step 4.
 Import account.

-Open again `My Accounts` and click on `Import Account`.
-Select type `Private Key` and enter the private key that you received from the Super Protocol team.
+Open on `My Accounts`, click on `Add account or hardware wallet`, and on `Import Account`.
+Select enter the Private Key that you received from the Super Protocol team.
 Then click on the `Import` button.

 :::